 Head of household

 A classification that defines one and only one person in each housing unit as the head.
 Head of household implies that the person rents or owns (or is in the process of buying) the housing unit.
 The head of household must be at least age 18, unless all members of the household are under age 18 or the head is married to someone age 18 or older.

 A person who describes himself or herself as Mexican American, Chicano, Mexican, Mexicano, Puerto Rican, Cuban, Central American, South American, or from some other Spanish culture or origin, regardless of race.

 A person or group of people meeting either of the following criteria: (1) people whose usual place of residence is the same housing unit, even if they are temporarily absent, or (2) people staying in a housing unit who have no usual place of residence elsewhere.

 Includes one or more of three types of incidents: (1) unauthorized use or attempted use of an existing account, (2) unauthorized use or attempted use of personal information to open a new account, or (3) misuse of personal information for a fraudulent purpose.
 Person level identity theft is captured in the Identity Theft Supplement (ITS) to the National Crime Victimization Survey (NCVS).
-Household level identity theft is captured by the main NCVS.
+From 2004 to 2010, household level identity theft was captured by the main NCVS.

 A specific criminal act involving one or more victims and offenders.
 For example, if two people are robbed at the same time and place, this is classified as two robbery victimizations but only one robbery incident.